TuringLang/Turing-Workshop/2023-Geilo-Winter-School/Part-2-Turing-and-other-things/README.md

 - `notes.org`: A Org-mode file, which is the source of all the files above and probably the easiest to read on Github, _but_ not supported by most editors (unless you're using Emacs).

 Pick your poison, and follow along!

+The presentation itself can be viewed online here: https://torfjelde.github.io/presentations/2023-01-25-Geilo-Winter-School/